maksimryndin/distributed-book/src/decentralized/blockchain.md

 Permissioned vs permisionless

+TODO: Focus on consensus (POW, POS) as a lesson for the book purposes

 TPS (transactions per second)

 Blockchain network (also called cluster) is p2p network of nodes (called validators in Solana) exchanging with a copy of a ledger (blockchain).
 Typically 10 - 50 validators totaling 1000-2000 nodes[^validators]

 * distributed state transition requires consensus

+Replicated state machine, state transition is recorded as a block.
+The first state is the genesis block.
+State transition is done via applying a transaction.
+Several state transitions (i.e. transactions) are usually combined in a single block for time and space efficiency.
+When several competing chains exist, we need to choose one (called *canonical chain*) via a consensus mechanism (PoW, PoS, PoA).
+Notion of finality.

 Smart contracts are run on VM (Sealevel for Solana, EVM for Ethereum)